How Much Does A Roll Of Printed Shrink Film Cost? Understanding Pricing

 When purchasing a roll of plain (or clear) shrink film you must first decide on several aspects of your film prior to calculating the total cost of a roll of the film.
 You need to choose a gauge (thickness) width and quantity of film.
 With this information handy, you are now ready to price a roll of clear shrink film.

 So, let us set some parameters here to get the cost of a roll of clear shrink film to give you an idea of what the cost will be.
 For example, we will say that you are looking to purchase one roll of 45 gauge clear shrink film with a width of 12 inches.
-With these parameters in place, the cost of a roll of clear shrink film would be $148.40 (our price which includes shipping).
+With these parameters in place, the cost of a roll of clear shrink film would be $148.40.
+This price is dated back in 2020, before many film manufacturers were hit with resin price increases.
+The cost of resin dictates the cost of films, along with the volume you purchase, as there are discounts for buying in bulk.

 How Much Does A Roll Of Printed Shrink Film Cost?